juhameskanen/abstract/README.md

 ## The Axiom

-This theory discards all a priori physical constants.
-Instead, it starts with the only undeniable datum: The Observer exists.
+Stating "we assume nothing" is, in itself, an assumption.
+So we assume one thing, the only undeniable datum: The Observer exists.

 From this single point of certainty—the "I am"—we explore how a coherent physical universe, governed by smooth laws and complex structures, emerges not by decree, but as a statistical inevitability.

-In $IaM^e$, reality isn't a pre-existing stage; it is the most probable informational outcome consistent with your presence.
+In $IaM^e$, reality isn't a pre-existing stage; it is the most probable informational outcome including the observer as a sub-set.

 ## Physics vs. Philosophy

 $IaM^e$ is a project of Physics, not philosophy.
-If a concept cannot be computed, simulated, or derived via mathematical induction, it does not belong here.
+If a concept cannot be computed, simulated, or derived via mathematical rigor, it does not belong here.

-However, even the most cold-blooded mathematical system requires a "bootloader."
-Stating "we assume nothing" is, in itself, an assumption.

 Furthermore, physics must be falsifiable via observation, or it is not physics but philosophy.
-Consequently, we take the existence of the Observer as our sole axiom.
-One might argue that for the observer reading this, it is the only observationally verified fact in existence; everything else is a statistical inference.
+The existence of the Observer as our sole axiom is a perfect example of physics - it is an observationally verified fact.

 ## The Simulation Gallery

 The core of $IaM^e$ is proving that "smooth" physics is a statistical inevitability.
-Every simulation must start with well defined observer, and what follows is just the most probable outcome.
+Every simulation start with well defined observer, and what follows is just the most probable outcome.
 In this repo, we don't hard-code physics; we watch it emerge.
 The "Laws of Physics" are not pre-set rules but the most likely attributes of the configuration for the observer.

 ## Contents

+* [The Visualized Theory](gallery.md) — Interactive walkthroughs of gravity, inertia, and atomic structures as emergent phenomena.
 * [Pages](https://juhameskanen.github.io/abstract/) – HTML and PDF versions of all papers
 * [Papers](https://github.com/juhameskanen/abstract) – LaTeX and python simulation source code for all papers
 * [CHANGELOG ➡](CHANGELOG.md) – Record of updates, improvements, and new simulations